jamesallardice/jslint-error-explanations/message-articles/subexpression-parens.md

 or `b` is truthy.

-To avoid potential confusion around operator precedence JSLint prefers that the order of operation be explicity defined by parentheses:
+To avoid potential confusion around operator precedence JSLint prefers that the order of operation be explicitly defined by parentheses:

 <!---
 {